datch-ucf/datch2-docs/Getting Started.md

 - Disconnect Points
 	- Grab and swiftly flick a point from one direction to another.

+### GPS
+- If using GPS features with DATCH, the Rover and Arduino (with Base) must be connected to power sources prior to running the application:
+	- Rover: Connected to powered-on mobile battery pack via micro-USB to USB cable.
+	- Base: Connected to another power source (such as a laptop) via (blue) USB-A to USB-B cable.
+- The antennas for the Rover and Base should have a clear view of the sky.

 ## Additional Features
 - For details on the full functionality of DATCH, see the [**DATCH Features List**](/DATCH%20Features%20List.md).